-There are lots of things that can lead to your car skidding, including: how fast you’re going, if you’re turning, and what state your tires are in.
-Skidding just means you no longer have control over your car.
-In order to gain control again, leave the brake and the accelerator alone and steer where you want the front of your car to go.
+There are lots of things that can lead to your car skidding, including how fast you’re going, if you’re turning, and what condition your tires are in.
+Skidding means that you no longer have control over your car.
+To regain control, leave the brake and the accelerator alone and steer where you want the front of your car to go.

 Most of the time, skids happen because of a mistake the driver made.